ric2b/Vivaldi-browser/chromium/tools/binary_size/README.md

 1. A list of symbols, including name, address, size, padding (caused by alignment), and associated `.o` / `.cc` files.

 #### How are Symbols Collected?

 1. Symbol list is Extracted from linker `.map` file.
-   * Map files contain some unique pieces of information, such as `** merge strings` entries, and the odd unnamed symbol (which map at least lists a `.o` path).
+   * Map files contain some unique pieces of information compared to `nm` output, such as `** merge strings` entries, and some unnamed symbols (which although unnamed, contain the `.o` path).
 1. `.o` files are mapped to `.cc` files by parsing `.ninja` files.
    * This means that `.h` files are never listed as sources.
 No information about inlined symbols is gathered.